 Fashion artists Viktor Horsting and Rolf Snoeren are the creative designers of luxury fashion house Viktor & Rolf.
 From their base in Amsterdam, the designers create spectacular fashion collections that reveal their interests in fantasy and storytelling.
 As part of the Viktor&Rolf: Fashion Artists exhibition, NGV Kids presents Atelier: Viktor&Rolf for Kids, an interactive space […]

-Patrick Pound: The Great Exhibition is the first comprehensive exhibition of the New Zealand-born, Melbourne-based artist.
+FESTIVAL OF PHOTOGRAPHY Patrick Pound: The Great Exhibition is the first comprehensive exhibition of the New Zealand-born, Melbourne-based artist.
 An avid collector, Patrick Pound is equally interested in systems and the ordering of objects: an attempt, perhaps, to make things coherent.
 As Pound says, ‘to collect is to gather your thoughts through things’.
-Through complex arrangements and installations […]
+Through complex […]

 The You Beaut Country